arumaldodrla/BI-Reset/1_requirements_and_design/PRD.md

 - **AI-First Experience**: Making natural language the primary means of data interaction.
 - **Seamless Multi-Source Integration**: Eliminating data silos by enabling easy connection to and analysis of data from disparate systems.
 - **Self-Service Analytics**: Empowering non-technical users to answer their own data questions without relying on data analysts.
+- **Simple UX, Powerful Engine**: Delivering a user experience that is clean, intuitive, and requires minimal training, while the underlying platform provides complex, powerful, and feature-rich analytics capabilities.

 ## 3. Target Audience & User Personas